Are Chesapeake Bay Retrievers Good with Kids? Family Guide

 Chesapeake Bay Retrievers are energetic and large, which means they can accidentally knock over small children.
 Supervision is essential, but they generally love kids.

-With a typical weight of 55-80 lbs and lifespan of 10-13 yrs, the Chesapeake Bay Retriever requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 55-80 lbs and lifespan of 10-13 yrs, the Chesapeake Bay Retriever benefits from care tailored to its physical and behavioral profile.
 At 55-80 lbs with a life expectancy of 10-13 yrs, the Chesapeake Bay Retriever represents a significant commitment that rewards prepared owners with years of devoted companionship.

 Age-Appropriate Interactions